 On Monday, November 26, members of the organizing committee for Ottawa’s 16 Days of Activism met at City Hall where the Old Historic Building on Elgin Street turned Orange and Purple… The lighting of the building was organized by the Grandmothers Advocacy Network (GRAN) and the Women in International Security Canada (WIIS-CANADA).

-Guest speaker was Diane Deans, who is an inspiring example of women making a difference in City Politics.
-Ms Deans is a member of Ottawa City Council, Canada, representing Gloucester-Southgate Ward in the city’s southeast, representing more than 49,500 residents.
+Guest speaker was Diane Deans, an inspiring example of women making a difference in City Politics.
+Ms Deans is a member of Ottawa City Council, representing Gloucester-Southgate Ward in the city’s southeast, home to more than 49,500 residents.

 The theme for Ottawa days will include Activism Against Gender Based Violence in the Workplace.
 Be sure to join the many activities planned and most of all check in to social media.
 Building awareness is one of the main thrusts this year with messages appearing daily on Twitter, Facebook and Instagram.